19hours/sg-statutes/Acts/Ngee Ann Polytechnic Act.md

 (7) The Council shall not be precluded from holding a meeting or acting in any matter merely by reason of any vacancy in its membership.

-(8) Subject to the provisions of this Act, the Council may make standing orders to regulate its own procedure.
+(8) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Council may make standing orders to regulate its own procedure.

 [10

+[Act 5 of 2018 wef 01/04/2018]

 ### Registrar to be secretary of Council